 Pay attention to the list of vitamins that you need to take with food or in supplements and multivitamins for feeling healthy all year long:

-- Vitamin B5 (sprouted grains, seeds, nuts, fruits, vegetables) is playing an important role in fat metabolism.
+- Vitamin B5 (sprouted grains, seeds, nuts, fruits, vegetables) plays an important role in fat metabolism.
 It is necessary for formation of fatty acids and “good” cholesterol.
 The lack is revealed in various skin diseases, white spots appear on the skin, gray hair in young women, discolored eyes.
 The daily dose is 5 mg.

-- Vitamin B8 (liver, yeast, milk, eggs) improves the liver and regulates cholesterol, prevents atherosclerosis.
+- Vitamin B8 (liver, yeast, milk, eggs) improves the liver function and regulates cholesterol, prevents atherosclerosis.
 It improves bowel function and stimulates the development of beneficial microflora.
 The lack of it leads to early graying hair and premature hair loss.
 The daily dose is 500 mg.

 - Vitamin B12 (lean meat, offal, fish, shellfish, cheese, cottage cheese) is essential for vital functions of cells of the nervous tissue and bone marrow cells.
 It is involved in the formation of blood cells, reduces cholesterol.
 Anemia with lesions of blood cells can develop because of its deficiency.
 The required daily dose is 3 g.